Current versions: 11.2013/12.2006

 Several algorithms and approaches implemented in the package

 have been jointly developed by the authors.
+Other programs and algorithms,

 Other colleagues participated to major theoretical